-To prepare the student for PGY1 responsibilities, the student is expected to learn and be evaluated on both giving and receiving patient handoffs by residents and/or their clerkship faculty.
+To prepare for their eventual PGY1 responsibilities, students are expected to learn and be evaluated on both giving and receiving patient handoffs by residents and/or their clerkship faculty.

-• Document completion of at least two (2) handoffs as an Educational Activity in ETS by selecting "[FMSI] Transition of Patient Care Handoff participation" in the drop-down menu.
+• Document at least two (2) handoffs as an Educational Activity in ETS by selecting "[FMSI] Transition of patient care handoff" in the drop-down menu.

-This will be evaluated by the clerkship faculty and the Clerkship Director and may require brief documentation of the activity.
+This will be evaluated by the clerkship faculty and/or Clerkship Director and may require brief documentation.